tempeparsons/cIMMS/Results_draft_1.md

 ![](./images/Fig11.png)

 <strong>Figure 11.
-Interpolation of hIAPP_B data using the CloughTocher interpolation method from SciPy.</strong> In all cases, the number of components was optimised using data from Figure 14.
+Interpolation of hIAPP_B data using the RectBivariateSpline and CloughTocher interpolation methods from SciPy.</strong> RMSD for each method is in black and green text, respectively.
+Descriptions for Figs. 11A, B and C are as for Figure 9.
 <br>
 <br>
 <br>

 ![](./images/Fig12.png)

 <strong>Figure 12.
-Interpolation of hIAPP_B data using the CloughTocher interpolation method from SciPy.</strong>
+Interpolation of hIAPP_B data using the CloughTocher interpolation method from SciPy.</strong> RMSD for each method is in black and green text, respectively.
+Descriptions for Figs. 12A, B and C are as for Figure 9.
 <br>
 <br>
 <br>

 ![](./images/Fig13.png)

 <strong>Figures 11.
-Interpolation of hIAPP_B data using the CloughTocher interpolation method from SciPy.</strong>
+Interpolation of hIAPP_B data using the CloughTocher interpolation method from SciPy.</strong> RMSD for each method is in black and green text, respectively.
+Descriptions for Figs. 13A, B and C are as for Figure 9.
 <br>
 <br>
 <br>